woodbri/address-standardizer/DOCUMENTATION.md

 the underlying data that is being matched for example by adding a new country to the standardizer or adding an new reference set, then this document will help explain the how it works and what you can do to make those changes.
+If you work with PostgreSQl database this provides and extension to the database and SQl wrappers for accessing this code.
+Alternatively for developer you can link this code directly into your C/C++ application and access it from there.

 ## How Does It Work?